halex2005/pjsettings/readme.md

 This library provides classes capable reading of documents in non-serial way.

-For example, if you can have this json document:
+For example, you can have this json document in usual serial way:

 ```json
 // example of full json-representation for class pj::LogConfig